e18e/framework-tracker/README.md

 - **Dev Time Performance**: Dependencies, build times, CI/CD performance, and developer experience
 - **Runtime Performance**: Core Web Vitals, bundle sizes, hydration strategies, and end-user experience

+Methodology and tests can be found inside the docs.
+You can run locally with `pnpm run dev:docs` or find the deployed version at [framework-tracker](https://framework-tracker.pages.dev)

 ## Getting Involved

 We welcome contributions from the community!
 Whether you're interested in adding new frameworks, improving existing metrics, or enhancing the documentation site, your help is appreciated.
-Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for more details on how to get started, our current roadmap, areas where we need help, and how the metrics collection process works.
+Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for more details on how to get started, our current roadmap, project structure, data flows, areas where we need help, and how the metrics collection process works.

 ## Data and Metrics